nikki4944/Final_Project/README.md

 Two supervised machine learning models were created in order to determine the most accurate model for predicting housing prices using this dataset.

-First, a Multiple Linear Regression model was created which yielded a 56% testing accuracy and a 59% training accuracy.
+* First, a Multiple Linear Regression model was created which yielded a 56% testing accuracy and a 59% training accuracy.

 <img width="715" alt="Screen Shot 2021-09-22 at 9 29 35 PM" src="https://user-images.githubusercontent.com/82982901/134824560-60cd78a9-ac3c-4f9b-95ca-53d15506b3eb.png">

-Second, a Random Forest Regressor model was created wich yielded a 96% training accuracy and a 71% testing accuracy.
+* Second, a Random Forest Regression model was created wich yielded a 96% training accuracy and a 71% testing accuracy.

 <img width="720" alt="Screen Shot 2021-09-22 at 9 31 19 PM" src="https://user-images.githubusercontent.com/82982901/134824553-b2f12a50-1669-4b03-934a-4980fe79a1f6.png">

-The Random Forest Regressor model is preferred for this project as it has better control over overfitting as well as using averages to improve predictive accuracy.
-Additional changes to the features of the model will be made in order to see if the accuracy can be improved.
+The Random Forest Regression model is preferred for this project as it has better control over overfitting as well as using averages to improve predictive accuracy.
+Expansion of the features based on the recommendations in the next section are expected to increase the testing accuracy of the Random Forest Regression model.

 ## Summary

+The analysis successfully identified three areas where the pandemic has started to impact the housing market in Montgomery County.
+Additionally, the machine learning model is able to predict housing prices based on the data with a 71% accuracy.

+This analysis is limited as it only takes into account information pertaining directly to the property, location, and features of the house.
+The analysis would benefit from the inclusion of school district ratings; metro and trasportation statistics, such as proximity to address; demographic information, such as age and salary of buys; and inflation information.

 ## Presentation
 The Google Slides presentation can be found [here](https://docs.google.com/presentation/d/1-4T5Qp4jW8rH_IEMHoFSeD3qF8_sQpcPtzCkrLryhHk/edit?usp=sharing).